-August 2, 2017 – County Council unanimously approved Scott Builders Inc.'s proposed drawings with a contract cost of $7,124,080.54 for the Maintenance Shop Project, plus the additional costs of $97,000 for the upgrades and renovations to the existing shop building for a total contract cost of $7,221,080.54.
-Council also unanimously approved the Maintenance Shop Project's total estimated Class 'A' cost of $7,842,134.57 to include the following:
+August 2, 2017 – County Council unanimously approves Scott Builders Inc.'s proposed drawings with a contract cost of $7,124,080.54 for the Maintenance Shop Project, plus the additional costs of $97,000 for the upgrades and renovations to the existing shop building for a total contract cost of $7,221,080.54.
+Council also unanimously approves the Maintenance Shop Project's total estimated Class 'A' cost of $7,842,134.57 to include the following:

 |Scott Builder's Contract Cost||$7,221,080.54|

 |Project Management Consulting